 As we explore small group instruction, these questions about practice will guide us:

-- How does instruction in small group change over the year and across the grades?
+How does instruction in small groups change over the year and across the grades?

-- How do the Stages of Reading Development impact instruction in small group?
+How do the Stages of Reading Development impact instruction in small groups?